 Start Asset Protection Planning Now

 An effective asset protection plan must be established before a claim or liability arises, not after.
 Transactions that occur after a claim arises will likely be seen as violations of the “fraudulent transfer” law and could be undone.
 Another important reason to start planning now, is that many people have no idea when a claim might arise.
 Once you have received a demand for payment or been served with a lawsuit, it is too late.

 Revocable Living Trusts are still valuable estate planning tools

 The primary purpose of a revocable living trust is to save your loved ones the expense and hassle of going through the probate process after your death.
 Unlike property left through a will, property left to others through a living trust need not go through the probate process in order to be passed on to those you have chosen.
 Essentially, assets left in a trust will allow your surviving family members to avoid a probate court proceeding, which can take anywhere from six months to a year.
 Probate also costs the estate three to five percent of its value, depending on where you live and how complicated your financial and family situations may be.

 Living trusts also have other benefits.
 If you ever become incapacitated, your “successor trustee”—the person you name in the trust document to take over the trust after your death—will be able to step in and manage trust assets.
 This provision proves very useful in an emergency situation or in the case of a serious, chronic illness.

-If you have questions regarding a living trust, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding a living trust, or any other estate planning needs, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.